Loudoun County Board of Supervisors: Actions

-Over time, a Board of Supervisors may take thousands of individual actions in open session by motion and majority vote during its meetings.
-The official actions of the Loudoun County Board of Superiors are documented on the county's website, in the form of a copy teste, a "true copy" of the county's official record of Board actions, produced, signed, and published by the clerk on the county's website.
+Over time, a board of supervisors may take thousands of individual actions in open session by motion and majority vote during its meetings.
+The official actions of the Loudoun County Board of Supervisors are documented on the county's website, in the form of a copy teste, a "true copy" of the county's official record of Board actions, produced, signed, and published by the clerk on the county's website.

 Current membership

-Currently, Democrats hold six seats on the board.
-Republicans hold three seats.
-Sterling District Supervisor, Koran Saines, has served as Vice-Chair since January 2020.

 Past memberships

+Sterling District Supervisor Koran Saines served as vice chair from January 2020 to December 2023.
+Due to redistricting following the 2020 Census, the board opted to drop the Blue Ridge District name in favor of the Little River District name.

-In November 2015, Loudoun voters made history when they elected their first two Black supervisors: Phyllis Randall (Chair-At-Large) and Koran Saines (Sterling).
+In November 2015, Loudoun voters made history when they elected their first two Black supervisors: Phyllis Randall (chair-at-large) and Koran Saines (Sterling).
 They also elected their youngest-ever supervisor, Broad Run District Supervisor Ron Meyer, who was 26 at the time of his election.
-Ashburn District Supervisor, Ralph Buona, served as Vice-Chair all four years of the term.
+Ashburn District Supervisor, Ralph Buona, served as vice chair all four years of the term.

-In November 2011, Republicans were elected to all nine seats on the Board.
-Over the course of the four-year term, three supervisors served as the Vice-Chair: Janet Clarke (Blue Ridge), Shawn Williams (Broad Run), and Ralph Buona (Ashburn).
+In November 2011, Republicans were elected to all nine seats on the board.
+Over the course of the four-year term, three supervisors served as the vice chair: Janet Clarke (Blue Ridge), Shawn Williams (Broad Run), and Ralph Buona (Ashburn).
 Clarke was elected Vice-Chair on January 3, 2012, and served until December 31, 2012, choosing not to hold the position a second year.
-On January 2, 2013, Williams was elected to serve as the next Vice-Chair, a position he held until March 2015.
-Williams resigned the Vice-Chair post on March 16, 2015, after a 2006 arrest for assault in Ocean City, Maryland resurfaced.
-Two days later, on March 18, 2015, the Board elected Buona as the new Vice-Chair, a position he held through the remainder of the term.
+On January 2, 2013, Williams was elected to serve as the next vice chair, a position he held until March 2015.
+Williams resigned the vice chair post on March 16, 2015, after a 2006 arrest for assault in Ocean City, Maryland resurfaced.
+Two days later, on March 18, 2015, the board elected Buona as the new vice chair, a position he held through the remainder of the term.
 On September 6, 2015, Shawn Williams, the Broad Run District Supervisor, resigned his supervisor position after being arrested for simple assault and unlawful entry earlier that day.
-The Board appointed Jim Bonfils to fill the Broad Run District seat on September 21, 2015, from a list of 13 applicants (including former Broad Run District Supervisors Steve Stockman, David McWatters, and Chuck Harris).
+The board appointed Jim Bonfils to fill the Broad Run District seat on September 21, 2015, from a list of 13 applicants (including former Broad Run District Supervisors Steve Stockman, David McWatters, and Chuck Harris).
 Bonfils was sworn in on September 22, 2015, and served out the remaining 101 days of the term.

 In November 2007, voters removed four incumbent, fiscally conservative Republicans from the board of supervisors in a backlash over rapid development in the county's eastern portion.
 The board's make-up after the election was five Democrats, two Republicans, and two Independents.
-This was also the first, and to date only, time women made up a majority of the Board members (Buckley, Waters, Kurtz, Burk, McGimsey).
-Sugarland Run District Supervisor, Susan Klimek Buckley, served as Vice-Chair all four years of the term.
+This was also the first time women made up a majority of the board members (Buckley, Waters, Kurtz, Burk, McGimsey).
+Sugarland Run District Supervisor, Susan Klimek Buckley, served as vice chair all four years of the term.